 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.60% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Charlestown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Charlestown is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.87% of adults in Charlestown have a bachelor's degree or even advanced degree.
+The citizens of Charlestown are very well educated compared to the average community in the nation: 38.87% of adults in Charlestown have a bachelor's degree or even advanced degree.

 The per capita income in Charlestown in 2022 was $37,733, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,932 for a family of four.
 However, Charlestown contains both very wealthy and poor people as well.